Route nationale 7: Avignon to Italy (662 km to 931 km)

 After Avignon the road heads south east across the river Durance and East of Les plaines and then Southeast over Plat de Seze Chaine and parallel to the Chaine de la Trévaresse and Chaine d’Éguilles to Aix-en-Provence.
 The road then runs parallel to the A 8 South of Montagne du Cergle and past Mont Aurélien (875 m).

 After Brignoles the road is dual-carriageway and goes past Parc Mini France and into the Argens valley before reaching the Mediterranean at Fréjus.
 The road then turns north away from the coast passing north round the Massif de l'Esterel and Mont Vinaigre (618 m) to the Côte d’Azur.
 The road reaches Cannes and then follows the coast round the Golfe St Juan past Antibes to Nice.

 After Nice the road takes the Moyenne Corniche around Monaco before reaching the frontier with Italy after Menton.
-The road in Italy becomes the SS1 (Strada Statale 1 "Aurelia") and ends in Rome, while the A 8 becomes the Autostrada A10 and ends in Genoa.
+The road in Italy becomes the SS1 (Strada Statale 1 "Aurelia") and ends in Rome, while the A8 autoroute becomes the Autostrada A10 and ends in Genoa.